TrossenRobotics/interbotix_xsarms_docs/docs/ros2_packages.rst

     installed.
 If you do not have these installed, follow the steps detailed in the :doc:`ROS 2 Interface Setup<ros_interface>`.

 Below is a list of all ROS 2 packages meant to be used with the X-Series robotic arms sold by Trossen Robotics.
-Packages were tested on Ubuntu Linux 20.04 and 22.04 using ROS 2 Galactic and Humble & Rolling respectively.
+Packages were tested on Ubuntu Linux 20.04 and 22.04 using ROS 2 Galactic and Humble respectively.
 Additionally, all ROS 2 nodes were written using Python or C++.
 However, any programming language capable of sending ROS 2 messages can be used to control the robots.
 The core packages inside this repo are as follows:

 -   :doc:`interbotix_xsarm_descriptions<ros2_packages/arm_descriptions>` - contains the meshes and URDFs
     (including accurate inertial models for the links) for all arm platforms